akiarostami/sveltekit-tailwind-blog-starter/content/posts/silicon-valley-law-firm-gunderson-dettmer-s-legal-advice-for-pied-piper.md

 ---
 title: Silicon Valley law firm Gunderson Dettmer’s legal advice for Pied Piper
-date: December 2, 2022 6:05 PM
+date: '2017-05-27'
 draft: false
+summary: "Sarah Buhr's interview with Gunderson Dettmer for TechCrunch"
+tags:
+  - TechCrunch
+  - Law
 category: Other
 image: https://techcrunch.com/wp-content/uploads/2017/05/section_homepage_bg_2.jpg
 author: Dinesh Chugtai
 ---

 [Sarah Buhr](https://techcrunch.com/author/sarah-buhr/)'s [interview](https://techcrunch.com/2017/05/27/how-silicon-valley-law-firm-gunderson-dettmer-would-legally-advise-pied-piper/) with [Gunderson Dettmer](https://www.gunder.com/)

 [Gunderson Dettmer](https://www.gunder.com/) is the law firm a good majority of tech startups turn to in the Valley for fundings, mergers, licensing and other deals, and it’s been in the business of offering every-day legal advice to everyone from Oracle to DoorDash since the dot-com boom.
-It was ranked the “most active law firm globally” in PitchBook’s recently released first quarter [2017 Global Venture Capital League Tables](http://files.pitchbook.com/pdf/PitchBook_1Q_2017_Global_League_Tables.pdf) and closed more than 1,200 VC financing deals last year — so what advice does it have for Richard Hendricks’ character in HBO’s Silicon Valley?
+It was ranked the “most active law firm globally” in PitchBook’s recently released first quarter [2017 Global Venture Capital League Tables](http://files.pitchbook.com/pdf/PitchBook_1Q_2017_Global_League_Tables.pdf) and closed more than 1, 200 VC financing deals last year — so what advice does it have for Richard Hendricks’ character in HBO’s Silicon Valley?

 I don’t want to give away any spoilers for those who haven’t watched the latest episode, but I did sit down with Gunderson partner [Ivan Gavira](https://www.linkedin.com/in/ivangaviria/) to get his take on the Pied Piper saga, his craziest deal and why Silicon Valley continues to turn to him for tech legalese.